Pradetto/Self-Taught-Programmer-No-Technical-Background/README.md

 # Self-Taught-Programmer-No-Technical-Background

 Hi All!
 I wanted to share all my notes and path I have spent hours of reserach on to future aspiring programmers to hopefully help someone out with guidance and maybe save you a little time on your learning journey.
-Worse case a good reference to hopefully let you know where to start out.
+Worse case this should be a good starting point document to outline what to expect on a journey but ultimately it is up to you on what you want to do and learn.

 This will be tailored towards Backend Engineering / Web Development.